billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

       directing influence over devices ({{?RFC7326}}).
 : This control can span a network or a subset of it.

+Energy Efficiency Ethernet (EEE):
+: The EEE capability combines the IEEE 802.3 Media Access Control (MAC) Sublayer with a family of Physical Layers defined to support operation in the Low Power Idle (LPI) mode.
+When the LPI mode is enabled, systems on both sides of the link can save power during periods of low link utilization.

 Energy Efficiency Network Management:
 : Refers to the ability to control the use of available energy in an optimized manner (e.g., in a resource conserved manner and at low cost) in a network.